websiddu/sketch-symbol-me/README.md

 Option 2:
   While Sketch 3 is open, go to Plugins -> Reveal Plugins Folder, and place SymbolMe.sketchplugin there.

+# Changelog

+v 1.1.1
+- Coverts the layer groups to symbols based on style and matches

+v 1.1.0
+- Convers layer groups to symbols based on the name of the layer

 # License
 It's free for whatever use ( commercial or personal ), both for web or for printing purpose.
 Licensed under MIT.